mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 sed -i "s|(this.context_menu_item_configure) == -1|(this.context_menu_item_configure) == 100|g" /usr/share/cinnamon/js/ui/applet.js 2>/dev/null <br>

 --- END OF BE VERY CAREFUL ---
+You will note other non-relevant stuff in z_login.sh I have left there for educational purposes.
 Finally, please note: I'm not a professional GIT contributor and there may be better ways to present this.
 Don't criticise me but I am certainly open to good suggestions in polite language, and willing to help with any realistic questions...